tumelohq/documentation/Organization_Transparency/README.md

 ### Step 1 - Authenticate

-Authenticate with the Tumelo system
+Authenticate with the Tumelo system as detailed in [Authentication](../Authentication/README.md)

 ### Step 2 - Listing organizations